Fertilizer Calculator

 It is important to remember that fertilizer can be harmful to local aquatic life if it enters waterways.
 How does this happen?

-1. Excess fertilizer from lawns and farms leaches out of the soil, then enters storm drains and streams.
+1. Excess fertilizer from lawns and farms leaches out of the soil, and then enters storm drains and streams.

 2. In the water, fertilizer provides food for algae.
 The algae multiply, creating large algal blooms that can sometimes be seen by satellite images.